dltxio/dltxio.github.io/careers/jnrdevelop.md

 * Some flexibility around the day/s involved.
 * Successful applicant will be required to work in the Adelaide St office.
 * Further responsibilities and opportunities at DLTX await the right candidate.
-* As the update of Client Documentation may form part of the duties, a high standard of English literacy will be preferred.
+* As the update of Client Documentation may form part of the duties, a high standard of English literacy required.